pereza94/todo-challenge/README.md

 Once you are in the Repo folder,  you need to install all the necessary dependencies, to do that you can run the following `pip install -r requirements.txt`

-Finally you can run the following to run the App:
+Finally, you can run the following to run the App:
 ` python manage.py runserver`
 ![enter image description here](https://raw.githubusercontent.com/pereza94/ImagesForReadmes/draft/django-running-in-venv.png?token=GHSAT0AAAAAACOYVBDSQY4HOOUXBQ3IPWGKZPHPOCA)

 *Note:  by default, django starts the server listening in port 8000.
-But if you need to modify it is possible passing it as an argument in the command, for example `python manage.py runserver 0.0.0.0:8080`*
+But if you need to modify it is possible to pass it as an argument in the command, for example `python manage.py runserver 0.0.0.0:8080`*

 If everything goes well you should be able to check the app documentation in  http://localhost:8080/swagger/docs/.
 ![enter image description here](https://raw.githubusercontent.com/pereza94/ImagesForReadmes/draft/swagger-documentation.png?token=GHSAT0AAAAAACOYVBDSNPE7XZADIFDNOJA2ZPHPRGA)